dmatscheko/metacompiler/README.md

 ## What is an annotated EBNF (ABNF)?

-* The EBNF stores the grammar of e.g. a new language.
+* The EBNF stores the grammar of another language.
-* The annotations in the EBNF store the semantic of the new language.
+* The annotations in the EBNF store the semantic of the other language.
-* The combined format is annotated EBNF or ABNF.
+* The combined format is therefore called annotated EBNF or ABNF.

+This means ABNF is a meta language.
+A language to describe the syntax and semantic of another language.

 ## Small Example